 Contractors' Questions: Do I have to return the client's overpayment?

-Freelancer’s Question: For my Plan B, I supplied a firm on a short contract in September 2017.
+Contractor’s Question: For my Plan B, I supplied a firm on a short contract in September 2017.
 The following July, they emailed to say they had paid me twice in error and asked that I pay back the difference.